 printer-head-temperature-current (1setOf (integer | no-value))

 This Printer Status attribute provides the current extruder head temperatures in degrees Celsius.
 The 'no-value' value is returned when the extruder head is not temperature controlled.
+[Editor’s note: Do we need this if we are not specifying material temperature?]

 Other Potential Attributes